Herbycheck/Unity-Tutorial-Test/README.md

 **Nice Time to Commit 👁️👁️**

 ## Shooting at Enemy
-> How about we add a simple shooting mechanic.
-For this we do this in another Branch. <br>
+How about we add a simple shooting mechanic.
+For this we do this in another Branch.
-> First we will need to add a model to it.
-(Maybe even a sound if you'd like). <br>
+First we will need to add a model to it.
+(Maybe even a sound if you'd like).
-> We than add a simple BulletsScript where we just go along the direction we are looking at, that looks like this:
+We than add a simple BulletsScript where we just go along the direction we are looking at, that looks like this:
 ```C#
 [SerializeField] float Speed;